Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Long answer:

 Please use the restroom before pickup.
 We follow Leave No Trace principles.
-Your guide can explain procedures for remote areas.
+Your local guide can explain procedures for remote areas.

 22. Do you serve food or snacks?